ElektraInitiative/libelektra/doc/COMPILE.md

 	cmake -DCMAKE_C_COMPILER=gcc-4.3 -DCMAKE_CXX_COMPILER=g++-4.3 ..

-OpenBSD ships an old version of GCC per default, which can not compile Elektra.
+(*) OpenBSD ships an old version of GCC per default, which can not compile Elektra.
 A manual installation of egcc/eg++ is required.
 Note that not every OpenBSD mirror provides the eg++ package.
 Elektra builds are confirmed with egcc/eg++ 4.9.3 in OpenBSD 5.9.
+The packages are called gcc and g++.
+Compile with CC=/usr/local/bin/egcc CXX=/usr/local/bin/eg++

 ### OPTIONS ###